magicleap/developer-portal-docs/docs/guides/best-practices/privacy-security-safety.md

    b.
 Data should be anonymized and/or aggregated where possible.

    c.
-Data should not be used for any purpose other than the functioning or performance of your application consistent with user expectations, and should not be combined with any data set not related to the functioning of your application.
+Data should not be used for any purpose other than the functioning or performance of your application consistent with user expectations, and the application's privacy policy.

    d.
 Data should only be shared with a third party that uses the data to provide services related to your application’s functionality.